valentinas-bogdanovicius/ElvinTheKing/README.md

 # AI-Driven Development Workflow Orchestrator

-This Python script automates the process of translating Jira tickets into committed code changes using AI agents powered by Google's Gemini API.
+This Python script automates the process of translating Jira tickets into committed code changes using AI agents powered by Google's Gemini API or Anthropic's Claude API.

 ## Overview